Number of Vacancies:

 Reporting to Manager – Project Controls, the Project Controls Lead is responsible for overseeing a team of Program/Project Schedulers and Project Cost Analysts on day-to-day project execution activities for assigned projects and portfolios.
 The Project Controls Lead ensures the integration of project cost and schedule with scope, and also facilitates the change management process.
 In leading the provision of project controls, the Project Controls Lead partners and interfaces with Project Managers and Senior Project Engineers, oversees the identification of variances, and recommends courses of remedial action to ensure successful project execution.

 Key Job Functions

-- Demonstrates behaviours that support diversity, inclusion, and a respectful work and service environment that is free from discrimination and harassment.
-Helps to remove barriers and accommodate employees and customers (within their area of responsibility) in accordance with TTC’s commitments and obligations under the Ontario Human Rights Code (OHRC) and Related Orders, the Accessibility for Ontarians with Disabilities Act (AODA), and TTC’s policies.
+- Promotes a respectful work and service environment that supports diversity, inclusion, and is free from harassment and discrimination.
+Provides leadership in the development and implementation of inclusive and accessible policies, programs and/or services for employees and customers in accordance with TTC's commitments and obligations under the Ontario Human Rights Code (OHRC) and Related Orders, the Accessibility for Ontarians with Disabilities Act (AODA), and TTC's policies.

 Apply analytical skills

 Plan and organize activities / projects to meet section and organizational goals

 Education and Experience